-A 3-D Archery Course was installed at Mount Sunapee in 2017.
-There are fifteen (15) 3-D animal targets located in a secluded area in the South Peak Adventure Park.
+A 3-D Archery Course. operates with fifteen (18) 3-D animal targets located in a secluded area in the South Peak Adventure Park.
 The course was laid out in accordance with guidelines published by the National Field Archery Association.